ssooumyyaa/React-Form/README.md

+A simple login form created using Raact.
+Formik and yup is used for form validation.
+Material Ui is used for designing the UI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts